What can a wife focus on to strengthen sexual intimacy with her husband?

 You savor the crests as well as the valleys because you now understand your relationship is deeper than the physical.

-And while you still relish sexual intimacy, your whole love story, the mingling of hearts and tears and moments is too big of a story to be sliced up and divided into sections.
+And while you still relish sexual intimacy, your whole love story, the mingling of hearts and tears and moments and life is too big of a story to be sliced up and divided into sections.

 So those are the four things I focus on for better intimacy with my husband.
 Here are three things I don’t focus on.